vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 ```
 {: screen}

-## Update a volume attachment using the CLI
+## Update a volume attachment by using the CLI
 {: #update-vol-name-cli}

 You can update the volume attachment name and change the default auto delete setting with the `instance-volume-attachment-update` command.